[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • which may not be washed after several days of intensive wear;

-• all to fit in a discreet and durable backpack.
+• all of which must fit into a discreet and durable backpack.

 Clothing geek friends, lovers of technology, you will like this article!

-At the very end of our trip, Valentin shot this video with the means at hand, where I completely empty my bag to detail each object I took with me.
+At the very end of our trip, Valentin shot this video with the means at hand, where I completely empty my bag to detail each object taken with me.

 (few comments under this video, but they are very interesting!)